kylefrost/cop3035-project/README.md

   - Show everyone's word lists after each round to show scoring
 ### Chat
   - Chat system
-    - Typing indicator
     - To/From styling
       - Names with messages
-      - Users can choose colors?
   - Include relevant server messages
-    - e.g. "Round is starting...", "User X has entered the room", etc
+    - e.g. "User X has entered the room", etc
-## Wishlist
-  - Theme customization
-    - Night/Day Switch
-      - Manual switch
-      - Based on location sunset data
-    - Custom colored board
-      - Person starting/hosting game picks theme?
-  - __*TBD*__